rigoudyg/climaf/doc/future_steps.rst

 The wish list, is the list of features wich priority is lesser; you may complement it by sending suggestions to ``climaf at meteo dot fr`` :

-- develop a fast remapping operator (provided there is some evidence that CDO's reampping was sub-optimal)
+- develop a fast remapping operator (provided there is some evidence that CDO reampping was sub-optimal)

 - add to every result file some metadata reagrding the basic data files used at the origin of all processing : creation date, version number if applicable